‘Final Fantasy XVI’ Will ‘Likely’ Release In Late 2021 Or 2022, Reporter Predicts

-In the wake of the Final Fantasy XVI trailer that was revealed during the Playstation 5 Showcase earlier this month, reporter Joe Apsey of PlayStation Universe predicted that a late 2021 or 2022 release of the game is “likely.”
+In the wake of the Final Fantasy XVI trailer that was revealed during the PlayStation 5 Showcase earlier this month, reporter Joe Apsey of PlayStation Universe predicted that a late 2021 or 2022 release of the game is “likely.”

 Apsey made the prediction following Bloomberg journalist Jason Schreier’s appearance on the TripleClick podcast.
-During his appearance, the author claimed that the new Final Fantasy project has been in development for at least four years and will be released sooner than expected.
+During his appearance, the writer claimed that the new Final Fantasy project has been in development for at least four years and will be released sooner than expected.

 As noted by GamingBolt, Schreier’s claim is still unconfirmed, and Square Enix’s official release window has not been provided.